api-platform/docs/schema-generator/configuration.md

     private $email;
 ```

-## Forcing a property to be in a serialization group
+## Forcing a Property to be in a Serialization Group

 Force a property to be in a `groups`.